Finkch/resume/resume.md

 * Created a pair of mutually coupled loop-gap resonators to investigate wireless power transfer efficiency.
 * Used a scintillator and statistical analysis to detect and calculate the lifetime of muons.
 * Performed work on hyper-sensitive equipment such as a torsion balance to obtian Gravitational constant.
 * Investigated Faraday rotation of light through various media within a magnetic field.
+* Extensively used Python libraries like SciPy and NumPy to perform data analysis and Matplotlib for visualisation.

 &nbsp;